rsnpj/notes-site/notes/Year_2/Software_Engineering/HCI/Usability_Design.md

 Examples:

 -   Turn steering wheel clockwise to turn a car right

 # Constraints

 Constraints are physical, cultural or logical limits on the number of possibilities for an object’s use

 -   Physical constraints such as pegs and holes limit possible operations

 -   Cultural constraints rely upon accepted cultural conventions

 Where affordances suggest the range of possibilities, constraints limit the number of alternatives

 # Conventions

-Conventions are cultural constraints .
+Conventions are cultural constraints.
 They are initially arbitrary, but evolve and become accepted over time.
-They can however still vary enormously across different cultures
+They can however still vary enormously across different cultures.

 # Conceptual Models

 Conceptual models are formed from:

 -   Affordances

 -   Mapping

 -   Constraints

 -   Familiarity with similar devices (transfer of previous experience)

 -   Instructions

 -   Interactions (trial and error)